krfkeith/tart/trunk/doc/source/intro/functions.rst

   fn (:fn i:int) -> int;

-.. note:: The parentheses are needed because the precedence of the ``->`` operator is higher than that of the :keyword:`fn` keyword.
+.. note:: The parentheses are needed because the precedence of the ``->`` operator is higher than that of the :kw:`fn` keyword.

 .. index::
   pair: function; anonymous